georgel2020/Autorun/README.md

 > A **small** and **portable** program to help you start **specific programs**.
 ## Features
 - Automatically start all programs you want.
-- Change the autostart program list on your own.
+- Change the autostart program list by yourself.
 - Small & Portable.
 ## Instruction
 - Paste the whole path into the file `Autorun.txt`.
 For example: